 "The dinosaurs didn't go completely extinct when the asteroids hit 65 million years ago.
 Today, every ten thousandth person in the country is a dinosaur, evolved to be human-sized, wearing sophisticated solid-light holographic disguises to maintain the facade, getting stoned off regular cooking herbs like basil, rosemary and tarragon, and living by their own shadow government's laws; any human who stumbles upon them is to be immediately executed.
 Two dino private investigators, velociraptor Vincent Rubio and triceratops Ernie Watson, are hired by one of Ernie's old girlfriends to find out why her younger brother committed suicide, and discover a dino cult called Voice Of Progress that wants dinokind to come out of the closet and reclaim the planet."

 On this day in 2009 (in the U.S.), the SciFi/Telefilm Annihilation Earth took yet another SciFi swipe at the Big Blue Marble.
-Directed by Nick Lyon, the feature starred Luke Goss, Marina Sirtis, and Colin Salmon.
+Directed by Nick Lyon, the feature starred Luke Goss, Marina Sirtis, Colin Salmon, and others.
 Here's the plot summary from IMDB.com:

 "Two scientists must save the planet when terrorists destroy a supercollider."